prashantjerk/react-hooks/README.md

 ```

 <i>Example 2</i> is the right way to do it.
-We are calling `useState` before the end of `MyComponent` function, which is allowed.
-This code will work as expected and render a message followed by the MyComponent.
+We are calling `useState` before the end of `MyComponent()`, which is allowed.
+This code will work as expected and render a message followed by the `MyComponent()`.

+#### Now lets dive deep into different types of react hooks

+Here are few commonly used react hooks and their use:
+    - `useState`: used for creating and updating state variables in functional components.
+    - `useEffect`: used for managing side effects, such as fetching data or updating the DOM, in functional components.
+    - `useContext`: used for accessing and updating context values in functional components.
+    - `useReducer`: used for managing state in a more complex and structured way than useState, especially when dealing with multiple related state variables and actions.
+    - `useCallback`: used for memoizing functions in functional components to optimize performance.
+    - `useMemo`: used for memoizing values in functional components to optimize performance.
+    - `useRef`: used for creating and accessing a mutable reference value in functional components, such as a reference to a DOM element.
+    - `useLayoutEffect`: similar to `useEffect`, but runs synchronously after all DOM mutations, which can be useful for measuring the size and position of DOM elements.
+    - `useImperativeHandle`: used for exposing a parent component's imperative API to its child component, such as for triggering a child component's method from the parent component.
+    - `useDebugValue`: used for displaying custom labels and values in the React DevTools when debugging components that use hooks.

+⚠️ During this documentation, React hooks are not available for class components.
+It is possible that they may become available in the future. ⚠️